Ah, a warm cup of camp coffee in the morning…it’s not just something I want when I’m camping, it’s something I need when I’m camping!

 An AeroPress is one of the best ways to brew camp coffee.
 In fact, I think the finished product tastes even better than French press coffee!

 The way the two coffee makers work is actually quite similar.
-The difference is that the French Press pushes the ground to the bottom.
+The difference is that the French Press pushes the grounds to the bottom.
 The AeroPress actually pushes the coffee out of the top of the device.

 Best of all, an AeroPress Coffee and Espresso Maker won’t break the bank and will last you for years on end.